AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/vertical-tabs.md

 Vertical tabs in an Adaptive Form refer to a design pattern where multiple sections of a form are grouped together and displayed as separate tabs, aligned vertically.
 The user can switch between the tabs to access different sections of the form.
 Each tab acts as a trigger to show and hide the related form content.
 The vertical tabs help to organize long forms into manageable sections and improve the user experience.
 Tabs can help to make a form more accessible for users with disabilities, as they can switch between sections using keyboard navigation.

-The tabs are usually created as a series of links or buttons, with each link or button corresponding to a section of the form.
 When a user clicks on a tab, the form content is dynamically updated to show the corresponding section.

 ## Usage {#reasons-to-use-vertical-tabs}